 At the most basic level, it seems certain that the UK corporate events industry will suffer a drop in prestige as a result of Brexit.
 Business leaders and the corporate event planner community are sure to look more favourably on other venue options in other countries, purely due to the controversy surrounding the UK and the perceived hassle that Brexit brings.

 We’ve already seen evidence that the British event venue offering is becoming less competitive.
 The UK has dropped from third to fifth in the International Congress and Convention Association’s rankings; London is now the seventh most popular city, below Paris, Madrid, Barcelona and Berlin.

-COVID may arrest the UK’s slide somewhat, denting the popularity of event space and conference centres in other countries.
-The cancellation of this year’s Mobile World Congress in Barcelona is just one example of the chaos being wrought by coronavirus on mainland Europe.
+Travel restrictions may arrest the UK’s slide somewhat, denting the popularity of event space and conference centres in other countries.
+The cancellation of this year’s Mobile World Congress in Barcelona is just one example of chaos being wrought on mainland Europe.